Your clients could lose certain benefits or government services if they get compensation from a personal injury or medical negligence claim.

-However, by setting up a personal injury trust, they can keep their entitlement – no matter how large their compensation award is.
+Setting up a personal injury trust will make sure they can keep their benefits no matter how large their compensation is.

-Our Court of Protection department at Irwin Mitchell offer specialist legal advice on the creation and running of PI Trusts, from an experienced and dedicated team of solicitors.
-We are the largest in the country and are top ranked for our expertise in damages management, meaning that we are able to provide bespoke and expert advice on the following:
+Our Court of Protection solicitors offer specialist legal advice on creating and running personal injury trusts.
+We’re one of the largest personal injury teams the country and are top ranked for our expertise in damages management.
+We can advise you on:

-- Statutory responsibilities and powers as a Trustee
+Legal responsibilities and your powers as a Trustee